 Time: 10:30am to 3pm | Location: Information tent

-Cockatoo Island’s 2 family-friendly cafes look forward to serving all Open Day attendees!
+Cockatoo Island’s 2 family-friendly cafes, along with a range of food trucks and stalls, look forward to serving all Open Day attendees!

 Located alongside Camber Wharf, this harbour-side hangout exudes country-style pub charm.
 Relax with a beverage or coffee in the beer garden and take advantage of a diverse menu that includes gluten-free, dairy-free and vegan options.